 David: the designer

 David's experience spans over 6 years of working first-hand with clients in various fields, from small businesses to public relations agencies.
-Especially when working with new and small businesses, David thrives in creating brands and visual identities, providing business owners with a strong and accessible identity that reflects their values and draws in their intended audience.
+Most recently working as Art Director for San Antonio Magazine.
+When working with new and small businesses, David thrives in creating brands and visual identities, providing business owners with a strong and accessible identity that reflects their values and draws in their intended audience.
 With every client, regardless of the size of the project, David believes the outcome of the project can surpass even it's own intended use, and applies this belief to even the smallest projects.

 David: the artist